 I had gestational diabetes so I ate a loosely paleo diet and had perfect sugars.
 To keep them even more level, I went on regular walks.

 I wanted to be better prepared for labor, so I took a hypnobirthing class.
 Afterward, I was like “Okay, now I’m gonna labor at home and only go into the hospital when I am crowning.”
-The OBs made it sound like it was the only way they would let me VBAC anyway.
+The OBs said it was the only way they would let me VBAC anyway.
 Red raspberry leaf tea was a part of my daily routine, and when I went into labor I even drank the disgusting “labor day tea.”

 How to Actually Prepare for a VBAC

 And keep doing all the other things pregnant moms are supposed to do.
-Go on walks, do Pilates, eat 75-100 grams of protein daily, drink at least 10 cups of water (80 oz), etc.
+Go on walks, do Pilates, eat 75-100 grams of protein daily, drink at least 10 cups of water (80 oz) every day, etc.

 It is really helpful to have a provider who believes in your VBAC more than you do.
+This was crucial for me, but not as vital for some moms.
 I switched practices 3 times during my VBA2C pregnancy and talked to at least 10 medical providers before I found my soul-mates for that pregnancy.
-I found a hospital midwife first, but she was in a practice with rotating providers and the OBs had to approve everything, so the likelihood of her being the one in charge was slim.
+I found a hospital midwife first, but she was in a practice with rotating providers and the OBs had to approve everything, so the likelihood of her being the one in charge when I actually went into labor was slim.
 At 34 weeks, I found a birthing center/homebirth midwife who could administer IVs, had plenty of VBAC and gestational diabetes experience, and had no qualms transferring (she would even stay in the hospital with you as a glorified doula).
-That soothed my husband’s worries and ensured me she was the one.
+All of this soothed my husband’s worries and ensured me she was the one.
+I made the official transfer at 36 weeks.

 4. Obsessing too much about VBAC

 I know we just talked about all the things you need to be doing, but another thing that is super important for birth is trust and relaxation.
 After all you can do, your efforts are only 90% of the equation.
 At least 10% is on God/fate/the universe.
-To prepare for the unexpected, we need to let go and learn to trust the team we’ve built and let go of perfection.
+To prepare for the unexpected, we need to trust the team we’ve built and let go of perfection.

 After all the many things we need to do to prepare physically, we also need to prepare mentally.
 What do you do to relax and de-stress?

 If you’re like, “Relaxation?
 You mean that thing I make sure to do at least every week or every day if I can?”
-Then you are set and don’t worry about this part.
+Then you are set.
+Don’t worry about this part.
+Skip it and read on.

 C-Sections can cause a lot of disappointment and doubt in your body.
 It can even make you subconsciously angry with your baby.
 Having a professional to talk to who won’t judge you and will skillfully guide you through your feelings is invaluable.